harrybergin24/Trading-Volatility/Variance_swap_trading/variance_swap.md

 ## Introducing Variance Swaps

-Variance Swaps are a derivative contract, that pays the realized votltity over at time $ T $ compared to a pre agreeed upon variance, called the strike in this case.
-Here the investor in the variance swap views volitliy as an asset class instead of a metric of risk.
+Variance Swaps are a derivative contract, that pays the realized volatility over at time $ T $ compared to a pre-agreed upon variance, called the strike in this case.
+Here the investor in the variance swap views volatility as an asset class instead of a metric of risk.

 To start off with some maths we have to establish the payoff of the variance swap.
-As done in '151 Trading Strategys', lets define the payoff of a varaiance swap at maturity time T. as
+As done in '151 Trading Strategy's', lets define the payoff of a variance swap at maturity time T. as
 $P(T) = N \times (v(T)- K)$ where $v(T)$ is the realized variance at time T and the variance strike K, the value of which $P(T) = 0$.
 In the file [Variance Swaps Trading](<Variance _swap_trading/variance_swap_trading.py>)

 ![Variance Swap Payoff](Figures/variance_swap_payoff.png)

-we get the payouts of a voltiltiy swap at each of the realzied volitites, accoridng to a swap with a strike volitiiy of 20%.
+we get the payouts of a volatility swap at each of the realised volatilities, according to a swap with a strike volatility of 20%.
 Here we see a variance swap has a convex payoff function, why might this be? because of the nature of varaince being volitility squared, hence the payoff is a quadratic fucntion causing convexity of returns, which is much more attractive than linear payoffs.

 if we look at when